edumunozsala/LLM-Engineering-notebooks/README.md

 # Lectures notes and Notebooks - LLM Engineering Foundations

- ### WORK IN PROGRESS
+ #### WORK IN PROGRESS

  Some notebooks and notes, I developed during the LLM Engineering Course:

-- *Custom GPT Model*: A notebook showing you how to train a GPT model to write like shakespeare.
+- **Custom GPT Model**: A notebook showing you how to train a GPT model to write like Shakespeare.
-- *Supervised fine-tuning of GPT-2*: From an unsupervised trained GPT-2 model to a supervised fine-tuned model to translate from text to SQL.
+- **Supervised fine-tuning of GPT-2**: From an unsupervised trained GPT-2 model to a supervised fine-tuned model to translate from text to SQL.
+- **Instruct-tuning Llama-2 model**: Instruct-tuning of a Llama-2 model to answer properly to instruction format inputs.

 ## License